 15. It’s an Archipelago of Over 300 Islands

-As well as the mainland which is the 26th largest island in the world, Tasmania also encompasses another 334 surrounding islands.
 Some, like Bruny Island near Hobart, can be visited on a day trip in order for tourists to experience the rugged landscape and quiet livelihood of the island’s minuscule 600 residents.
-Most other islands are nature reserves with conservation pledges attached whereas some are totally unpopulated or have a solely aboriginal community.
+Most other islands are nature reserves with conservation pledges attached, are totally unpopulated or have a solely aboriginal community.
 Fascinating!

 16. It Has Not Always Been Called ‘Tasmania’